 With the world's largest research institutions leading breakthroughs across industries, Central Ohio earned its reputation as an emerging center of innovation.
 Columbus is nationally recognized for its emerging high-technology focus.
-Home to Battelle Memorial Institute, Chemical Abstracts Service, and Online Computer Library Center (OCLC,) as well as The Ohio State University and The Research Institute at Nationwide Children’s Hospital, Columbus has become one of the world’s leading centers for scientific and technological research, including biotechnology, nanotechnology and other emerging fields.
+Home to Battelle Memorial Institute, Chemical Abstracts Service, and Online Computer Library Center (OCLC,) as well as The Ohio State University and the Abigail Wexner Research Institute at Nationwide Children’s Hospital, Columbus has become one of the world’s leading centers for scientific and technological research, including biotechnology, nanotechnology and other emerging fields.

 Columbus boasts more than 26 colleges, universities and technical schools, giving Columbus the nation’s second highest number of college students per capita.
 Leading the way in enrollment is The Ohio State University with more than 64,000 students.

 Columbus City Schools and several outstanding suburban and private school districts are located in Franklin County.
 The metropolitan area’s K-12 education options include schools that are ranked by U.S. News & World Report as top U.S. high schools.

 Arts and Entertainment Abound

 Whether you appreciate fine arts or a great meal, Columbus is bustling with entertainment options for you and your family.

 - A hub of arts and culture, Columbus offers a symphony orchestra, grand and light opera companies and one of the nation’s top 12 ballet companies.
 Theaters thrive, and eclectic live music can be found every night of the week.